jillesvangurp/jsonj/README.md

 # Introduction

 JsonJ is a library for working with json in Java without mappings or model classes.
-Instead JsonJ backs the very simple json types with the Collections framework that comes with Java.
-JsonJ makes this both easy and intuitive and generally takes the pain out of manipulating json structures in Java.
+Instead JsonJ backs the very simple json types using a fluid API that extends the relevant Java Collections APIs where possible (Map, List, Set).

 There are several reasons why you might like jsonj